MeritonAliu/EmojiToText/ROADMAP.md

 In this phase of the project the focus is on extending the funcionality.

+- [x] Load Emoji JSON from local file instead from web
 - [ ] Method to check if string contains any emoji
 - [ ] Method to extract all emojis from a string
 - [ ] Method to count how many emojis there are present